N,O-Dimethylhydroxylamine

-N,O-Dimethylhydroxylamine is a methylated hydroxylamine used to form so called 'Weinreb amides' for use in the Weinreb ketone synthesis.
-It is commercially available as its hydrochloride salt.
+N,O-Dimethylhydroxylamine is an organic compound with the chemical formula CH3NHOCH3.
+Its structure is H3C\sNH\sO\sCH3.
+It is a colorless liquid.
+It is a methylated hydroxylamine used to form so called 'Weinreb amides' for use in the Weinreb ketone synthesis.
+It is commercially available as its hydrochloride salt (methoxy(methyl)ammonium chloride [CH3O(CH3)NH2]+Cl-).

 Synthesis

 It may be prepared by reacting ethyl chloroformate (or similar) with hydroxylamine followed by treatment with a methylating agent such as dimethyl sulfate.
 The N,O-dimethylhydroxylamine is then liberated by acid hydrolysis followed by neutralization.

+Applications

+Final products containing N,O-Dimethylhydroxylamine include the following: linuron, monolinuron, metobromuron, metobenzuron, chlorbromuron & sarecycline.